iotaledger/goshimmer/docs/tutorials/wallet.md

 cases, you'll want to attach immutable metadata to it, which is only possible during creation.
 Each NFT must have some IOTAs backing it (locked into its output) to prevent bloating the ledger database.
 Currently, the minimum requirement is 100 IOTA tokens, but bear in mind that it might change in the future.
-Nevertheless, on top of the minimum required amount IOTAs, yuo can lock any additional funds into the NFT.
+Nevertheless, on top of the minimum required amount IOTAs, you can lock any additional funds into the NFT.
 To do so, use the `-initial-amount` and `-color` flags.

 To attach immutable data to the NFT, you can define a path to a file that holds the metadata.
 The wallet will read the